Are There Guaranteed Approval Credit Cards?

 Here’s a look at why guaranteed approval credit cards don’t exist â€” and how to increase the chances that your credit card application will result in an approval when you see a credit card offer that’s too good to pass up.

-Are there credit cards that guarantee my approval?
+Are there credit card offers that guarantee my approval?

 In a word, no. Credit card companies cannot issue credit cards to consumers without the customer’s permission to pull and view their credit report.